OctopusDeploy/docs/docs/api-and-integration/octopus.server.exe-command-line/builtin-worker.md

 description: Configure the built-in worker used to run deployment actions and scripts on the Octopus Server
 ---

 Use the builtin-worker command to configure the user context that the [built-in worker](/docs/administration/workers/index.md#built-in-worker) runs under.
-Available in `2018.1.0` and later.
+Available in **Octopus 2018.1.0** and later.

 **builtin-worker options**